Skip to main content

 • Niacin ER can raise uric acid levels, which can worsen your gout.
 Talk to your healthcare provider if you're having more gout attacks.

-Frequently asked questions about Niacin ER
+Common questions about Niacin ER

 You're recommended to take niacin ER at bedtime so that the flushing (a side effect where you feel warm all of a sudden) from niacin is more likely to happen at night when you're sleeping.
 Keep in mind that if you do wake up in the middle of the night because of the flushing, you might feel dizzy.
 If you need to get up, do so slowly to prevent falls.

 Niacin flush is a common side effect of niacin ER where your skin becomes red, warm to the touch, and itchy all of a sudden.
 It's not dangerous, but can be bothersome.
 This side effect happens because the small blood vessels under the skin widens, which allows more blood to flow to the area.
 In general, niacin ER is less likely to cause flushing than the immediate-release version of the medication.
 But you're at higher risk for this side effect when you take higher doses of niacin ER.
 If you experience flushing from niacin ER, talk with your provider.
-They can recommend other ways to prevent flush such as taking it with food, and avoiding alcohol or hot drinks.
+They can recommend other ways to prevent flushing such as taking it with food, and avoiding alcohol or hot drinks.

 Flushing with niacin ER can last for up to 2.5 hours.
 Keep in mind that for many people, the flushing gets better after several weeks of taking niacin ER.
 If this side effect is bothersome, talk to your provider.